mbornet-hl/rpn/README.md

 This RPN interpreter is written in C.

+It has been modularized so that it can use dynamic libraries such as :
+- core (core functions)
+- math (mathematical functions)
+- stats (statistical functions)
+- strings (strings manipulation functions)
+- system (system functions)
+- json (JSON output functions)
+- ai (artficial intelligence functions : MNIST manipulation currently)

+and there are more to come ...

 This program manipulates various element types :
 - integer,
 - floating point numbers,